-M/S Dharamshala Hydro Power Ltd; Regd.
-Office: Plot No. 30-A, Road No.1, Film Nagar, Jublee Hills, Hyderabad-500 033 (hereinafter referred to as "the petitioner Company"), entered into with the Government of

-Himachal Pradesh, an Implementation Agreement (I.A) 16th May, 2001 to establish, operate and maintain at their cost Maujhi Hydro Electric Project on Maujhi Khad a tributary of the Beas river in Distt.
-Kangra, H.P. with an installed capacity of 4.50 MW (hereinafter referred to as the "project").
-Subsequently the petitioner Company entered into, on 24th June, 2004, a Power Purchase Agreement (in short PPA), with the Himachal Pradesh State Electricity Board (hereinafter referred to as "the Board"), stipulating that the Board shall pay for the net saleable energy delivered by the petitioner Company to the Board at the inter-connection point at a fixed rate of Rs.2.50 (Rupees two and fifty paise) per kilowatt hour.
+M/s DSL Hydrowatt Ltd. Empire House,214 Dr. D.N.
+Road, Fort, Mumbai-40001, having its registered office at 121, Industrial Area, Baddi, Distt.
+Solan, Himachal Pradesh (hereinafter referred as "the petitioner Company"), entered into, on the 4th May, 2003, with the Government of Himachal Pradesh, an Implementation Agreement (I.A) to establish, operate and maintain at their cost Sarbari Hydro Electric Project on Sarbari Khad in Distt.
+Kullu, H.P. with an installed capacity of 4.50 MW (hereinafter referred as the "project").
+Subsequently the petitioner Company entered into, on 18th March, 2006, a Power Purchase Agreement (in short PPA), with the Himachal Pradesh State Electricity Board (hereinafter referred to as "the Board"), stipulating that the Board shall pay for the net saleable energy delivered by the petitioner Company to the Board at the inter-connection point at a fixed rate of Rs.2.50 (Rupees two and fifty paise per kilowatt hour).
 Clause 15 of the PPA stipulates that the PPA can be amended only with the written consent of both the parties.
 In other words, the PPA contained specific stipulations to the extent that the terms of the agreement can be indisputably altered or modified with the unqualified consent of the parties to the agreement.

-- 2. As per practice prevalent in the State of Himachal Pradesh, the entrepreneurs i.e. Independent Power Producers (IPPs), after signing the MOUs, execute the Implementation Agreements with the State Government.
-Subsequently the entrepreneurs execute the Power Purchase Agreements with the Board, with the stipulation that the entrepreneurs will abide by the terms and conditions of the Implementation Agreements executed by them with the State Government and the Board shall purchase the power generated by the Independent Power Producers at the rate fixed by the Government of Himachal Pradesh in the year 2000 i.e. @ Rs.2.50/Kwh with no escalation. - 3.
-Subsequently the State Government has reviewed its earlier policy and formulated "Hydro Policy of Himachal Pradesh, 2006," making it obligatory for the developers to cater to stipulations such as mandatory 15% water release, Local Area Development Charges (LADC), payment of revised compensation to fisheries and towards use of forest land etc. The new policy maintained the tariff at the rate of Rs.
-2.50/kwh - 4.
-The Electricity Act, 2003 (hereinafter called "the Act") and the National Electricity Policy provide the policy framework for promotion of non-conventional energy sources (NCES) and also section 61 (h) of the Act requires the Electricity Regulatory Commissions to promote co-generation and generation of electricity from renewable sources of energy and further in section 86 (1) (e) of the Act, the Electricity Regulatory Commission is mandated to promote co-generation and generation of electricity from renewable sources of energy by providing suitable measures for connectivity with the Grid and sale of electricity to any person and also to specify for purchase of electricity from such sources, a percentage of the total consumption of electricity in the area of distribution licensee.
+2. As per practice prevalent in the State of Himachal Pradesh, the entrepreneurs i.e. Independent Power Producers (IPPs), after signing the MOUs, execute the Implementation Agreements with the State Government.
+Subsequently the entrepreneurs execute the Power Purchase Agreements with the Board, with the stipulation that the entrepreneurs will abide by the terms and conditions of the Implementation Agreements executed by them with the State Government and the Board shall purchase the power generated by the Independent Power Producers fixed by the Government of Himachal Pradesh in the year 2000 @ Rs.2.50/Kwh with no escalation.

+3. Subsequently the State Government has reviewed its earlier policy and formulated "Hydro Policy of Himachal Pradesh, 2006," making it obligatory for the developers to cater to stipulations such as mandatory 15% water release, Local Area Development Charges (LADC), payment of revised compensation to fisheries and towards use of forest land etc. The new policy maintained the tariff at the rate of Rs.
+2.50/kwh

+4. The Electricity Act, 2003 (hereinafter called "the Act") and the National Electricity Policy provide the policy framework for promotion of non-conventional energy sources (NCES) and also section 61 (h) of the Act requires the Electricity Regulatory Commissions to promote co-generation and generation of electricity from renewable sources of energy and further in section 86 (1) (e) of the Act, the Electricity Regulatory Commission is mandated to promote co-generation and generation of electricity from renewable measures for connectivity with the Grid and sale of electricity to any person and also to specify for purchase of electricity from such sources, a percentage of the total consumption of electricity in the area of distribution licensee.